Rule 3301-69-02 | Excuses from school attendance.

 (5) The excuse shall be limited to a period not to exceed thirty school hours and can be renewed for thirty additional hours.
-At no time, however, shall such excuses permit a student to be absent from school for a period of more than sixty consecutive hours.
+At no time, however, shall such excuses permit a child to be absent from school for a period of more than sixty consecutive hours.
 Renewals shall be granted at the discretion of the superintendent.

-(6) Notwithstanding paragraph (A)(1) of this rule, no child shall be excused for any period of time when such absence would materially endanger the child's educational welfare and scholastic advancement.
+(6) Notwithstanding paragraph (A)(1) of this rule, no child shall be excused for any period of time when such absence would materially endanger the child's educational welfare or scholastic advancement.
 Such determination shall be made by the superintendent.

 (B) In this paragraph are additional conditions governing the issuance of excuses for absence from school:

-For purposes of this paragraph, "approving authority" includes the person or office designated by the principal, superintendent, or local policy that in a given school reviews student absenteeism on a day-to-day basis and either approves or denies a student's reason for being absent from school.
+For purposes of this paragraph, "approving authority" includes the person or office designated by the principal, superintendent, or local policy that in a given school reviews student absenteeism on a day-to-day basis and either approves or denies a child's reason for being absent from school.

 (2) An excuse for absence from school may be approved on the basis of one or more of the following conditions: